jjmachan/website/_posts/2020-05-03-Hangar-Tutorial_2.md

 ---
+title: "Hangar Tutorial (2/2): Training a Model with Versioned Data"
 layout: post
-title: "Hangar Tutorial (2/2): Training a Model with Versioned Data"
+data: 2020-05-03 11:00
+image:
+headerImage: false
+tag:
+ - MLOps
+ - Hangar
+ - Version Control
+star: false
-category: MLOps
+category: blog
-excerpt_separator: <!--more-->
+author: jjmachan
+description: How to get the data from Hangar and train a PyTorch model.
 ---
-#### How to get the data from Hangar and train a PyTorch model.

 In the last tutorial, we introduced Hangar, a python library that helps you version control data.
 Well, data is the new oil and properly managing and